BeratHundurel/Service-Generator-CLI/README.md

 #### Usage

-Once installed, you can use ServiceGeneratorWebbilir to generate files and code by executing commands like `generate Blog` (example).
+Once installed, you can use ServiceGeneratorWebbilir to generate files and code by executing commands like `service generate Blog` (example).

 #### Documentation